 According to today’s decision, abused and neglected children in Rhode Island will finally have their voices heard in federal court and be able to show that state Department of Children, Youth, and Families (DCYF) workers have caseloads that are far too high, staff is too often inadequately trained, and the state has too few appropriate foster care placements.

-Although four years have passed since Children’s Rights and then-Rhode Island Child Advocate Jametta Alston filed the class action in 2007, the vast systemic problems outlined in that complaint remain largely unchanged.
+Although four years have passed since Children’s Rights and then-Rhode Island Child Advocate Jametta Alston in 2007, the vast systemic problems outlined in that complaint remain largely unchanged.
 Therefore, Children’s Rights has recently sought to file a supplemental complaint (PDF) outlining current troubling statistics about the status of children in state foster care, including the state’s rate of abuse in foster care — which is nearly four times the national standard.

 Additionally, while today’s decision dismisses five original named plaintiffs because they have since been adopted, Children’s Rights’ supplemental complaint also asks court to add five new children to the lawsuit.
 These new proposed named plaintiffs range in age from eight to 16 and share a history of suffering in DCYF foster care.
 They include:

 - Cassie M., a 14-year-old girl, has been in foster care for the last five years.
 She has been separated from her sister and forced to move between multiple, inappropriate placements and has spent years in institutions.
 Despite having been freed for adoption two years ago, she currently languishes in a group home with no hope of a permanent family.

 - Alex and Jared C., eight and ten years old respectively, have been in state custody since 2004, since Alex was only a toddler.
 These brothers have been moved through at least six difference placements, including two institutions and one foster home where they were both sexually abused.
 Most recently they have been separated and the state has no plan for either of them to find an adoptive family.